Grouphorse Global Translation and Interpreting Summit 2017 opened on July 16 at the Westin Bund Center, Shanghai.

 The CTI at Grouphorse plans to pool resources together to nurture the professional growth of translators who work UN documents, and work with others to fuel the growth of the industry in China.

 Session II: Key steps on the way of becoming a professional interpreter

 From left to right: Mei Deming, Tao Qing, Zhong Mingxiu, Wang Yanqiang and Zhang Xi.

-In the second session, the guests said that interpreters have to be bold and cautious when kicking off their career.
-It is better for them to be guided by a teacher at the beginning, or they probably want to quit because the interpreting tasks they obtain by themselves sometimes could be too challenging.
+In the second session, the guests said that interpreters have to be bold yet cautious when kicking off their careers.
+It is better for them to be guided by a teacher at the beginning, or they probably would feel like quitting because the interpreting tasks they obtain by themselves sometimes could be too challenging.
 But by constantly improving their interpreting skills, they can handle more and more interpreting tasks of all kinds.

-They agreed that AI translation somehow is “simple-minded” and often cannot fully understand the connotation of words like human translators do.
-Translation is not simple and mechanical work that can be easily dominated by AI.
+They agreed that AI translation still is “simple-minded” and often cannot fully understand the connotation of words like human translators can .
+Translation is not simple and mechanical work that can be easily performed by AI.